restarone/comfortable-mexican-sofa-docs/Customizing-the-WYSIWYG-Editor.md

-Sofa allows you to customize the buttons that appear on the JS rich_text/WYSIWYG editor.
+Sofa allows you to override the default buttons that appear on the JS rich_text/WYSIWYG editor.
 For more information on the available buttons and panels, visit http://elrte.org/redmine/projects/elrte/wiki/Docs_EN#Custom-toolbar

 Simply add the following to your JS: